ArunavaR/gettingandcleaningdata/CodeBook.md

 ## Tidy Dataset 01 - Below is the description of all codes used in the Tidy Dataset 01.

-## Tidy Dataset 02 - Below is the description of all codes used in the Tidy Dataset 02.

 activity_id                : int  - Activity id
 name                       : Factor - Activity Nme
 tBodyAcc.mean...X          : num